-Each application belonging to a collaborative group should have the same title in Block 11 of the SF 424 (R&R) form.
+Each application belonging to a collaborative group must have the same title in Block 11 of the SF 424 (R&R) form.

-The Office of Science will use the multiple applications associated with a collaborative group to create one consolidated document for merit review that consists of the common, identical application materials combined with a set of detailed budgets from the partner institutions.
+SC will use the multiple applications associated with a collaborative group to create one consolidated document for merit review that consists of the common, identical application materials combined with a set of detailed budgets from the partner institutions.
 It is very important that every application in the collaborative group be identical (including the title) with the exception of the budget and budget justification pages.